digitaltrails/vdu_controls/src/vdu_controls/resources/docs/help.md

 automatically show in the window-title, tray tooltip, tray icon.

 Presets may be set to transition immediately (the default); gradually on schedule (solar elevation);
-or gradually always (when triggered by schedule, main-menu, or UNIX signal).
+or gradually always (when triggered by schedule, *main-menu*, or UNIX signal).
 The speed of transition is determined by how quickly each VDU can respond to adjustment.
 During a transition, the transition will be abandoned if the controls involved in the transition are altered by any other activity.